Let’s be honest, realistically, we’re not going to smash the patriarchy in our lifetime… but that won’t stop us giving it a damn good try!

 “No matter where you are in life, inspire and empower women around you.
 Success is never reached alone; wisdom and wealth are sweeter when shared”

-with passion for helping women at our core
+with passion for advancing women at our core

 As a female entrepreneur, mother and yogi, Wendy is passionate about making the world a better place for women and helping them rise.